prabhasp/formhub.R/examples/Water_Points_Example.md

+<link href="http://kevinburke.bitbucket.org/markdowncss/markdown.css" rel="stylesheet"></link>
-Quick maps using formhub.R -- north ghana
+Making maps using formhub.R
 ========================================================

 formhub.R makes is easy to download and work with datasets on formhub.R.
 In this showcase, I'll show off how formhub.R makes it easy to make printable maps... just like the ones available on formhub.org for you to view.